sophiafling/cahoots-impact-eugene/data_cleaning/README_data_prep.md

 pip install numpy

 ## Notes
-- The CAD dataset uses the code **"CAHE"** to represent CAHOOTS in the agency field
+- The CAD dataset uses the code **"CAHE"** to represent CAHOOTS in the agency field starting from 2021
 - The 'primeunit' field is used to identify CAHOOTS as the primary responder ('_CAHOT')
 - Two response variables are used to avoid inconsistencies across years
+- Because CAD and MCSLC use different terminology, call types are grouped into broader categories to enable meaningful comparison across datasets
 - Rows with missing timestamps are retained, but may be excluded in later analysis steps depending on context